 Only after trying and failing a few times do they put in their all.
 Cracking the IIMs and getting that awesome salary is not tough but it is definitely not going to be as easy as getting a 90 or a 9 in your engineering.
 The CAT is a different kettle of fish altogether.

 Those who succeed not just on the CAT(or GMAT) but also at a premier b-school and in their professional life later are those who are willing to plan, prep and put their best foot forward.

 I’ll leave you with a story of one of the best students I have had in recent times.
 A fresher in his third year of engineering, he had enrolled for the GMAT with us last year and attended most of the classes diligently.
 Each and everything I told him, right from reading the GMAT blog to planning the mocks he followed to the T. After every Mock he brought his laptop along to discuss how he could get better; he was not late even for a single appointment.
 He was taking the exam in Bangalore and so before he left to take the exam, he came to me to discuss a bit of the mental part of test-taking with me.

 Three days later texted me saying he got a 760!

 I asked him whether he was applying to the ISB YLP program and he said he was planning to work for three years and then apply to premier MBA programs abroad; he was not looking at any school in India.

 For some reason throughout these 3-4 months, I had not asked him which college he was from.
 Listening to this career plans, I asked him and he replied that he was from IIT-Madras!

-Given the stereotypes surrounding IITians’ ablity (and hence their attitude towards coaching centres) and their attitude, it had not even remotely occurred to me that he might be from IIT-M. I thought he was a bright student from CEG, SRM or SSN.
+Given the stereotypes surrounding IITians’ ability (and hence their attitude towards coaching centers) and their attitude, it had not even remotely occurred to me that he might be from IIT-M. I thought he was a bright student from CEG, SRM or SSN.

-If an IITian can be so diligent, organised and focussed about his prep, I am sure many of you reading this blog should also do the same.
+If an IITian can be so diligent, organized and focused about his prep, I am sure many of you reading this blog should also do the same.